What Happens When You Total a Financed Car?

 How Do I Get a New Car After My Old Car Is Totaled?

-Your options—and budget—for purchasing a new car when your old car is totaled depend on your insurance coverage, how much your car is worth, and how much you owe on your car.
+Your options—and budget—for buying a new car when your old car is totaled depend on your insurance coverage, how much your car is worth, and how much you owe on the totaled car.

 Best case scenario: Your total loss insurance settlement is more than your loan balance.
 You can pay off your loan and use the rest of the settlement money to shop for a new car.

-Worst case scenario: Your total loss insurance settlement is less than your loan balance and you have no gap insurance.
-You are stuck with a totaled car you can't drive and a car payment until the loan is paid off.
+Worst case scenario: Your total loss insurance settlement is less than your loan balance and you have no GAP coverage.
+You're stuck with a totaled car you can’t drive and you'll be making monthly payments until the loan is paid off.
 You can buy a new car with savings or your lender might be able to consolidate what you owe into a new loan.

 Talk to a Lawyer

-Learn more about getting a lawyer's help after a car accident.
-When you're ready, you can connect with a lawyer directly from this page for free.
+Learn more about when it's a good idea to get a lawyer's help after a car accident.
+When you're ready, here's how to find a lawyer who's right for you.

 How It Works